howerj/dbcc/readme.md

 received messages; the time stamp of the received message, and the status (error CRC/timeout, message okay, or message never set).
 This information could be included in the generated C code.
+* A mechanism for callbacks for custom code for floating point encoding and decoding, and other callbacks in general, could be added.
+Packing and unpacking floats is done in what should be a portable, but not fast, way.
+* A mechanism and system for error handling should be added, that is, a simple communications manager that does the following:
+  - Each signal should have three values associated with it; Unknown (the signal has never been set), Valid, and Error (for *any* error).
+  - If the time out for a message goes out, or a CRC check fails, then all of the messages child messages should get invalidated and set the error state.
+  - If the signal contains an invalid value, it gets set to an Error state.
+  - All signal access functions should check the Unknown/Error value, returning success only on a Valid signal.
+There are a few other details that would need to be sorted out, like how CRC and time outs could be calculated.
 * The code generator makes code for packing/encoding and unpacking/decoding, this could be done in one step to simplify the code and data structures, it means decoded/encoded values do not need to recalculated.